JakeSutton19/MLB-Game-Prediction/README.md

   I then want to visulatize the accuarcy of the model and the real-world applied results.

-#### Pipeline Creation
+#### Continued Areas

+- Create a Full ML Pipeline
   - Once I have a complete series of working models, I want to write a script that builds out the above pipeline in segments so that I can continue the project, making tweaks with my feature selection, parameter tuning, etc.

-#### Further Work

 - Once the pipeline is created and in full swing, I want to build out the project so that it can be downloaded and used by other developers in an effort to both make accuarte predictions as well as money.